mustaffad/Cross-Chunk-Hidden-State-Refinement-for-Long-Document-/README.md

 # Cross-Chunk Hidden State Refinement for Long-Document Q&A

-A training-free pipeline that enables small language models (Gemma 2B) to answer questions over documents that exceed their context window — without fine-tuning or an external embedding model.
+A training-free pipeline that enables small language models (Gemma 2B) to answer questions over documents that exceed their context window, without fine-tuning or an external embedding model.

 ## How It Works

-1. **Phase 1** — The document is split into overlapping chunks.
+1. **Phase 1**: The document is split into overlapping chunks.
 Each chunk is encoded independently to produce hidden states and KV-caches.
-2. **Phase 2** — Cross-chunk attention refinement: each chunk's hidden states are enriched with attention contributions from every other chunk using the model's own frozen weights (no RoPE, no training).
+2. **Phase 2**: Cross-chunk attention refinement: each chunk's hidden states are enriched with attention contributions from every other chunk using the model's own frozen weights (no RoPE, no training).
-3. **Query** — At question time, the top-K most relevant chunks are retrieved via cosine similarity over an ensemble of raw and refined hidden states, then fed to the model for generation.
+3. **Query**: At question time, the top-K most relevant chunks are retrieved via cosine similarity over an ensemble of raw and refined hidden states, then fed to the model for generation.

 Phases 1 and 2 run once and are cached.
 Subsequent queries are answered instantly from the cache.